-- 1. Fund external support for a small sample of schools to get them ready to submit strong bids to the Public Sector Decarbonation Fund.
+- 1. Fund external support for a small sample of schools to get them ready to submit strong bids to the Public Sector decarbonisation Fund.
 Widely share both the bids and the learnings. - 2.
 Research the opportunities for affordable lending and power purchase agreements.
 Seek pilot projects within dioceses and support these pilots. - 3.
-Engage with government on financing net zero carbon: - For schools: lobby for the Public Sector Decarbonisation Fund to be broader in scope, for funding levels to be higher (so more schools can benefit) and planned ahead. - For churches: make the case for public sector funding to be made available for places of worship, which are vital community buildings.
-This should cover capital repairs, decarbonising heat, and other works that will reduce carbon emissions.
+Engage with government on financing net zero carbon: - a.
+For schools: lobby for the Public Sector Decarbonisation Fund to be broader in scope, for funding levels to be higher (so more schools can benefit) and planned ahead. - b.
+For churches: make the case for public sector funding to be made available for places of worship, which are vital community buildings.
+This should cover capital repairs, decarbonising heat, and other works that will reduce carbon emissions. - 4.
+Offer training on environmental fundraising. - 5.
+Share information regularly, as new funds become available.